Aritra8438/Job-applications-manager/README.md

 If you face any problem installing psycopg2, go to this [link](https://stackoverflow.com/a/64179301/13665014).
 Else, your virtual environment should be ready.

 This project's database is hosted at [Render's PostgreSQL service](https://render.com/docs/databases).
-You should use django's default database SQLite3 by overwriting database settings at the settings file.
+You should use Django's default database SQLite3 by overwriting database settings in the settings file.

 ```python
 DATABASES = {